 Myth 1: Only those with “addictive personalities” are at-risk for drug/alcohol addiction.

 Despite the long-held belief that only those with addictive personalities are at-risk for addictions, that simply is not the case.
-Michael Weaver, a medical doctor of the Center for Neurobehavioral Research on Addiction, noted: “personalities are very complex and there are several factors that can combine to make you more likely to become addicted”.
+Michael Weaver, a medical doctor of the Center for Neurobehavioral Research on Addiction3, noted: “personalities are very complex and there are several factors that can combine to make you more likely to become addicted”.
 Although there is evidence that there can be a genetic component to addiction, genetics should not be the only thing determining addictive behaviors any more or less than environmental or social factors.

 Myth 2: All those who have drug/alcohol addictions are dangerous and partake in criminal behavior.

 This myth is dangerous and often leads to the isolation and criminalization of those struggling with substance abuse.
 Research has indicated that drug users are more likely to commit crimes than nonusers.
 However, that is not always the case.
-In more cases, those who were not involved in crime at the time they became dependent, and who have enough money to pay for their drug habits, do not resort to dangerous or criminal activities.
+In more cases4, those who were not involved in crime at the time they became dependent, and who have enough money to pay for their drug habits, do not resort to dangerous or criminal activities.

 Myth 3: Addiction is a disease that can be “cured”.

 Although one can never be fully cured of addiction, the disease can be managed successfully with adequate treatment and support.
-Treatment programs, which use behavioral therapies, and medically assisted detoxification, are essential to long-term care and relapse prevention.
+Treatment programs, which use behavioral therapies, and medically assisted detoxification, are essential to long-term care and relapse prevention3.
 Those who utilize long-term treatment programs are likely to still be able to live full and productive lives.